Thailand Travel Guide

 Like many destinations, Thailand is vast in area and therefore the weather ranges from area to area, however it does have distinct dry and rainy seasons.
 Generally, the peak season to visit is during the British winter months (November to March) when there is less rainfall and the temperatures and humidity are a little lower.

-April and May are the oppressively humid with temperatures higher, whereas May to October still offers a generous amount of sunshine the chance of rain is much higher.
+April and May are the oppressively humid months with higher temperatures, whereas May to October still offers a generous amount of sunshine and the chance of rain is much higher.

 Where to Go

 The capital city of Thailand is a bustling metropolis located on the banks of the energetic Chao Phraya River, and almost certainly be your first port of call in Thailand.

 It is a passionate and spectacular city, with diverse cultures and influences, which helps to make it one of the most interesting places to visit in South East Asia.

 Bangkok has all the trappings of a busy commercial hub, from the neon lights of the Khao San Road, to the soaring skyscrapers of the business district, to the intimidatingly cool downtown bars.

 However, dotted in between you will find a city rich with historical temples and culture that offer serenity away from the chaos, with the mesmerising Grand-Palace, built in the 18th century a must-see!